 Heroes Hall at the OC Fair & Event Center is a free, permanent, year-round museum with exhibitions, performances and educational programs that celebrate the legacy of Orange County veterans and others who have served our nation.
 The two-story exhibition space will rotate themes semi-annually with each focusing on an aspect of the personal stories and experiences of veterans.

-Chapman University Holocaust Art and Writing Contest
+Holocaust Art and Writing Contest

-National Endowment for the Humanities Grants:
+National Endowment of the Humanities Grants

 Teaching about the Holocaust: Southern California Teacher Forum on Holocaust Education

-Every year the United States Memorial Museum, in cooperation with the University of Southern California (USC), will present "Teaching about the Holocaust: Southern California Teacher Forum on Holocaust Education', a three-day teacher professional development forum.
+Every year the United States Memorial Museum, in cooperation with the University of Southern California (USC), will present "Teaching about the Holocaust: Southern California Teacher Forum on Holocaust Education, a three-day teacher professional development forum.
 The program will take place at USC and is offered free to teachers.
 More information can be found by visiting United States Holocaust Memorial Museum website.